Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/variables.md.txt

 ```

 ### Understanding The Code
 * We declare a variable (named "myText") by specifying its type and then the name of what we will call the variable.
-Here, we are saying that there is a variable called "myText" and it "is a" `string`.
+Here, we are saying that there is a variable called "myText" and it "is an" `str`.
 * Using an assignment operator such as `=`, we give the variable a value.
 * It is also possible to declare and assign a variable at the same time.
 * After this, we could simply print out those variables.